16 Plants That Clean Indoor Air

 From removing formaldehyde to neutralizing odors, plants work hard to breathe fresh life into our homes every day without making a peep.

-In this post, I’ll share 16 top plants to consider adding to your indoor jungle to boost the air quality in your space.
+In this post, I’ll share 16 top plants to consider adding to boost the air quality in your indoor space.

 These natural air cleaners will not only spruce up your décor but also help you and your family breathe a little easier.